wky/smack/svcomp/doc/SMACKBenchUsage.md

   is uncommented, and the other build script is commented.

 At this point, the compute node can be swapped in.
-A compute node built using either build script will automatically reboot, at which point the node can be used.
+A compute node built using either build script will automatically reboot, at which point SMACK can be installed.
+Once SMACK is installedt, the node is ready to be used.

-###Repo Installation
+###Repo-Based SMACK Installation
 SMACKBench is currently configured to automatically install SMACK from the `develop` branch.
 Upon swap in and build script completion (which must include the automatic reboot), the compute node should be ready to use.

-###Package Installation
+###Packaged SMACK Installation
 Because the download/access path of the SMACK package to be installed is not known prior to installation, the package installation process is not automated.